phoenix-oosd/EVTC-Log-Parser/README.md

 | 16235         | Keep Construct |
 | 16246         | Xera           |

-## Running
+## Instructions

-The Java program is a console application and needs to be ran with ` java.exe `.
-By default (on Windows), double-clicking a ` .jar ` file will instead run the program with ` javaw.exe `, resulting in the program not running.
+This Java program is a console application and needs to be ran with ` java.exe `.
+By default (on Windows), double-clicking a ` .jar ` file will instead run the program with ` javaw.exe `, resulting in nothing happening.
 To circumvent this, run the program either in the command line or using the supplied ` run.bat ` file.
-Edit the  ` .bat ` files such that there is a path to the parser.
-There are two different ways to run this program:
+You **must** edit the ` .bat ` file so that the path to ` evtc_log_parser.jar ` is correct.

-### Standalone ###
+### Running ###

-Double clicking the standalone  `standalone .bat` will open a console.
-This will display a menu which will apply the chosen option to each  ` .evtc ` in the  `/logs/` directory.
-Simply enter the option you want by number (e.g. 1 for Final DPS) and press Enter.
+Double clicking `run .bat` will open a console with a menu.
+Enter the option you want by number (e.g. 1 for Final DPS) and press Enter.
+Each  ` .evtc ` file in `/logs/` will be processed.
+The results will be displayed on the console.

 ### File Association ###

-Double clicking any  ` .evtc ` file and when prompted with "Open with..." select the  ` fileassociation.bat` file.
-This will display the output into a console based on the command arguments given.
-The default argument is  ` "156" ` which displays the Final DPS, Misc.
-Combat Stats, and Final Boons in that order.
+Double clicking any ` .evtc ` file will display an ` Open with... ` dialogue.
+Tick ` Always use this app to open .evtc files` and choose ` run.bat`.
+Now, whenever you double-click an ` .evtc ` file, the file will be parsed on the spot based on the second command argument.
+The default argument is  ` "516" ` which displays the ` Miscellaneous Combat Statistics`, ` Final DPS `, and ` Final Boons ` in that order.
 Option 4 and 8 do not work with file association.
 Edit the  ` .bat ` file for the desired output.

 ## Options